7 Computing Your Future

 7.7 Play your joker: Computational joker

 Because of its social and economic importance, computing also gives you flexible career options.
-If academic disciplines are playing card suits, then Computer Science is the joker in the pack shown in figure 7.9.
+If academic disciplines are playing card suits, then Computer Science is the joker in the pack shown in figure 7.10.
 A versatile card, the computational joker can be played with (and without) any of the traditional four suits: diamonds, clubs, hearts and spades.
 That’s because computing is a science and an art.
 It allows us to study human society and culture, so it’s part of the humanities too (see digital humanities and computational social science for example).
 Last but not least, computing is also an engineering discipline and a branch of mathematics too.
-What all this means is that the computational joker is a wild card that can be played whenever and wherever you like, making it an incredibly powerful but dangerous card, depending on the game you are playing (see chapter 6). ♣♥♠♦
+What all this means is that the computational joker is a wild card that can be played whenever and wherever you like, making it an incredibly powerful but dangerous card, depending on the game you are playing (see chapter 6).

 The flexibility of computing as a career means you have a broad range of options on where you can apply your computational skills.
-You don’t have to be studying Computer Science to take advantage of these opportunities, but it helps.
+So how can you play your computational joker?
+Here’s some suggestions for playing your cards:

 7.8 Summarising Your Future